Today’s Reading: Daniel 10-12, Psalm 28

 As he spoke to me, I suddenly felt stronger and said to him, “Please speak to me, my lord, for you have strengthened me.” – Daniel 10:19

 All God has to do is speak to us and we suddenly feel stronger.
 There is a new hope born in us that strengthens us for what is ahead.
-God went on to reveal to Daniel what was happening in the spiritual realms that man could not see in the earthly realm.
+God went on to reveal to Daniel what was happening in the spiritual realms that is unseen in the earthly realm.
 There was a spiritual battle taking place on behalf of God’s people and God had commissioned His archangels to fight the battles.
 Daniel’s visions spoke of what would happen at the end of time.
 It is difficult for us to understand and comprehend, just as it was difficult for Daniel.
 Theologians disagree on the meaning of these last three chapters of Daniel.
 But what I can take from this passage, what I can hear God saying is – I will fight the battle!
 I will be victorious!
 (Daniel 10:13-14, 20-21).

 Daniel’s vision spoke of a long battle between the king of the north and the king of the south – how each would plot against each other and attempt to deceive each other.
 The anger of the king of the north will be poured out against the people of the holy covenant.
 He will reward those who forsake the covenant, flattering and winning them over.
 But the people who KNOW their God will be strong and will resist him (Daniel 11:32).